-- Cost: You may have to choose between purchasing a small business security solution that’s affordable and a large business security solution that’s more expensive.
-Keep in mind that small businesses spend less on their security needs than larger enterprises.
+- Cost: You may have to choose between purchasing a small business security solution that's affordable and a large business security solution that's more expensive.
+Remember that small businesses spend less on their security needs than larger enterprises.
 Therefore, the best security solutions for small businesses are usually the least expensive.

-- Security effectiveness: Although you’ll probably never get rich by investing in small business security, you should always look for ways to ensure your system is protected against the latest security threats.
+- Security effectiveness: Although you'll probably never get rich by investing in small business security, you should always look for ways to protect your system against the latest security threats.
 This includes keeping your operating system updated and regularly upgrading your software.

 15 – Attend networking events

-There are many networking opportunities for small business owners to participate in—from local meet-ups to large conferences that offer training sessions and seminars.
+Small business owners can participate in many networking opportunities—from local meet-ups to large conferences offering training sessions and seminars.

 Small business networking events are usually organised every month.
 Some of the most popular include: